-There’s a common question circulating in blogs and LinkedIn posts these days: "Are Intranets Dead?"
+There’s a common question circulating in corporate IT blogs and LinkedIn posts these days: "Are Intranets Dead?"
 Citing outdated intranets and practices that have struggled to find relevance with employees, these critics claim that businesses are entering a new, post-intranet era.

-Largely for sake of clickbait headlines, reports of this wholesale death have been greatly exaggerated.
+But reports of this wholesale death have been greatly exaggerated.
 Intranets are fundamentally changing all the time, and as such, one crucial word has been omitted from these headlines that bears correcting: “Traditional intranets are dead.
 Modern intranets are alive and well.”

 What’s Really Wrong with Your Intranet?